kappter/slidecraft/README.markdown

 This project is licensed under the MIT License.

 ## Contact
-For questions or feedback, open an issue on GitHub or contact [Your Contact Info].
+For questions or feedback, open an issue on GitHub.